tbalt88/cooragent/README.md

 <video src="https://github.com/user-attachments/assets/9af611e3-aed6-4a2f-8663-428a7707fe8d" width="70%" alt="introduce cooragent" controls></video>
 </h5>

-# Cooragent Agent Studio
-Cooragent Agent Studio is an online agent studio that can quickly generate intelligent agents capable of accomplishing tasks in various scenarios.
-It supports usage anytime and anywhere, and at the same time, allows you to manage and share the agents you have created.
-Free to try [Cooragent Agent Studio](https://www.cooragent.com)

 # Auto-Create Agents, Unlock Infinite Possibilities
 Cooragent has two task modes: **Agent Factory** and **Agent Workflow**.